rasika2012/openchoreo/docs/install-guide.md

-# Choreo Installation
+# OpenChoreo Installation

-This guide provides step-by-step instructions to install and set up Choreo on a Kubernetes cluster.
+This guide provides step-by-step instructions to install and set up OpenChoreo on a Kubernetes cluster.

-It begins with installing choreoctl, the CLI tool required for managing Choreo.
-Next, it covers creating a compatible Kubernetes cluster with Cilium installed, offering setup instructions for your environment.
-The guide then walks through installing Choreo using Helm and concludes with steps to verify the installation.
+It begins with creating a compatible Kubernetes cluster with Cilium installed, followed by installing OpenChoreo using Helm and verifying the installation.
+Next, it covers installing the choreoctl CLI tool, which is required to manage OpenChoreo.

+Additionally, the guide provides options to expose the OpenChoreo external gateway service to your host machine, enabling seamless access to the components you create.

-By following this guide, you'll have a fully functional Choreo deployment running on your Kubernetes cluster.
+By the end of this guide, you'll have a fully functional OpenChoreo deployment running on your Kubernetes cluster.

 ## Create Compatible Kubernetes Cluster